-- Primary School Contributions- Contribution required would be £36,771.00 towards improvements to Ysgol Sychdyn, Sychdyn - A requirement to notify the Council whether LEAP or play area equipment will be maintained by the Council or a management company and, if it is to be the Council the arrangements for the transfer of the LEAP following its provision and the agreement of a LEAP commuted sum to cover the cost of further maintenance - The provision of 36 no. affordable homes to be of a housing mix and tenure to be agreed with the Local Planning Authority, and to remain affordable in perpetuity. - Freehold ownership of the defined Ecology Area will be transferred to an appropriate third sector body that is approved by the LPA before occupation of the 60th dwelling; identified in the great crested newt conservation plan, defined commuted sum and requirement for index-linked ground rent service charges to include ecological surveillance. management and wardening in perpetuity [costed management plan will be required to inform costings]; biennial liaison meetings, and; management plan review. - Funding for the review of speed restrictions on New Brighton Road (approximately £6000).
+- Primary School Contributions- Contribution required would be £36,771.00 towards improvements to Ysgol Sychdyn, Sychdyn - A requirement to notify the Council whether LEAP or play area equipment will be maintained by the Council or a management company and, if it is to be the Council the arrangements for the transfer of the LEAP following its provision and the agreement of a LEAP commuted sum to cover the cost of further maintenance. - The provision of 36 no. affordable homes to be of a housing mix and tenure to be agreed with the Local Planning Authority, and to remain affordable in perpetuity. - Freehold ownership of the defined Ecology Area will be transferred to an appropriate third sector body that is approved by the LPA before occupation of the 60th dwelling; As identified in the great crested newt conservation plan, defined commuted sum and requirement for index-linked ground rent service charges to include ecological surveillance, management and wardening in perpetuity [costed management plan will be required to inform costings]; biennial liaison meetings, and; management plan review.

+Funding for the review of speed restrictions on New Brighton Road (approximately £6000) in consultation with Flintshire County Council Highways Strategy Team.